systemsecologygroup/EasterIslandABM/README.md

 ## References and Further Reading
 <a id="0">[0]</a>
-Steiglechner P, Merico A (2021): Easter Island spatial population patterns in an Agent-Based Model of human-resource interaction (working title).
+Steiglechner P, Merico A (2021): Spatio-temporal patterns of deforestation, settlement and land use on Easter Island prior to European arrivals.
 Manuscript submitted for publication.

 <a id="1">[1]</a>
 Bahn P, Flenley J (2017) Easter Island, Earth Island: The enigmas of Rapa Nui, 4th edn.
 Rowman & Littlefield, Maryland, USA